 Oxidation can be further reduced by the inclusion of a natural antioxidant in the fish oil supplement.
 The naturally occurring carotenoid astaxanthin is a good choice, as it is a highly potent antioxidant with activity estimated to be more than 100 times greater in the body than that of vitamin E.

 By now you’re probably aware that although fish are a wonderful source of omega-3 fatty acids, the heavily polluted state of the world’s oceans means that some species (especially those at the top of the food chain, like sharks, marlin and swordfish) are also a source of mercury and other heavy metals, along with industrial pollutants such as dioxins, furans and polychlorinated biphenyls (PCBs).

 The good news is that while you can never know the levels of mercury and other contaminants that are present in the fish in your diet, Australian fish oil supplements are required to be thoroughly tested to ensure that they don’t add to the toxic load on your body.

 Again, some manufacturers set even more stringent purity standards than those stipulated by Australian health authorities.

-For example, the graph below shows the maximum permissible levels of heavy metals and other contaminants under the Australian quality guidelines, and compares them with those used in the manufacture of VivoMega™ TG90.
+For example, the graph above shows the maximum permissible levels of heavy metals and other contaminants under the Australian quality guidelines, and compares them with those used in the manufacture of VivoMega™ TG90.

-VivoMega™ TG90 is produced from fish species such as anchovies, sardines and chub mackerel.
+VivoMega™ TG90 is produced from fish species such as anchovies, sardines and chub mackerel, sourced from the pristine waters off Norway.
 These small fish are lower down the food chain than larger, more predatory species such as sharks and marlin, and therefore accumulate lower levels of pollutants in their oil and flesh prior to being harvested.
 In addition, their short life cycles and the low levels of demand for them for culinary consumption make them a sustainable source of fish oil for use in supplements.